 Airport: Guests typically fly into Paris or Luxembourg and take the train to Metz.
 (The fast train is the TGV – Très Grande Vitesse – which translates to Very High Speed).

 Today we will leave France behind and make our way to Luxembourg and Germany.
-For centuries, this territory has been French then German, German then French, and on and on.
+For centuries, this territory has been French than German, German than French, and on and on.
 We will begin cycling in Thionville, which was the center of the steel industry until the 1980s.
 The historic center shows us the medieval ramparts, lovely gardens, ancient streets and St. Maximin Basilica which houses one of the finest organs in the world.
 Thionville is also part of the infamous Maginot line, an enormous defense network of forts and bunkers built between World Wars against the Germans.
 We will pass the fortress high up on a rocky outcrop.
 The route is full of the lovely French countryside, riparian landscapes, and small villages.
 We will ride along wheat fields and pastures of white cows (Charolais), which are praised for their strength as draft animals.
 The day will end in Remich, on the Luxembourgian side of the Mosel.

 Today we will head to a hidden gem.
 It’s a great story of historic preservation…imagine it’s 1852 and you’re a farmer out tilling your field.
 Suddenly, these colorful square pieces start appearing in the turned sod.
 These were pieces that belonged in a tiled mosaic floor—from 1,600 years ago!
 The tile floor which lies in its original place was once the centerpiece in a palatial Roman villa.